Strandgaard96/vehicle_collision_webpage/docs/README.md

     frameborder="0">
 </iframe>

+## Basic statistics
 The goal of the following visualizations are primarily to get you, the reader, up to speed on how the distribution of car crashes looks like in NYC.
 What is the maximum number of people killed in a single car crash?
 What is the maximum number injured?
 How does the different age groups fare in the statistics?
 Where does the most of the car crashes happen?

-## Basic statistics
 ### Seaborn plots
+Using the data sets, we have plotted the number of persons, pedestrians, cyclists and motorists injured along with the number of persons killed on a logarithmic plot.
+This gives us a feeling for how many crashes are severe in a sense that they inflict injuries or even deaths.
+Fortunately, most crashes across all the trafic groups are seen to be non-lethal and even non-harmful.
+But still, a significant number of them result in an injury, and a few of them even have multiple people injured.
+If we look at the last columns of the persons, pedestrians and motorist plots, we can see a few which have a lot of people involved in the crash (43 persons injured in the same car crash!).

 ![Injuries](injuries_seaborn.png)

+Furthermore, the number of trafic accidents across the 5 boroughs in NYC are plotted in a bar plot, showing that Brooklyn has the highest number of car crashes when we count them up over the 8 year time span.

 ### Crash distribution heatmap
-Below we show a heatmap of the total distribution of crashes over the months for the period 2012-2019.
+Below we show a heatmap of the total distribution of crashes over the months for the period 2012-2020.

 ![Heat map](output.png)